S3-working-group/s3-practical-guide/src/enablers-of-co-creation/artful-participation.md

 * How will I support myself and others in participating more artfully?
 * Where are my interactions with others unhelpful or ineffective?
 * Which agreements do I find hard to keep or contribute to?
 What can I do to address this?
-* What are skills that would support me to participate more artfully?
+* What skills could I develop, that would support me to participate more artfully?
 * What would artful participation mean in relation to...
-    * ... my daily activities
+    * ... my daily activities?
     * ...collaboration and interaction with others?
     * ...the organization? ...our customers or clients?
     * ...the wider environment?